Judekeyser/tail_rec/README.md

 We think this is no great constraint.
-Indeed, the method `_fibonacci` *is expected to be* tail recursive, hence no operation should be perform on it inside its definition.
+Indeed, the method `_fibonacci` *is expected to be* tail recursive, hence no operation should be performed on it inside its definition.
 Thanks to Java boxing/unboxing, primitives return types are also supported.

 In addition, as `_fibonacci` is welcome to stay private, the public `fibonacci` takes